JordanWinslow/next-twitter-emoji/README.md

 - Rate limiting via **Upstash** _(expandable to support cron, queues and more)_

+- **React Query Dev Tools** (enabled in production to demonstrate.
+Click bottom left icon to see it in action)

 ## How is this being deployed?

 This application is currently being deployed through **Vercel** with a database hosted on **PlanetScale** and **CI** provided by **GitHub Actions**.
 Production logs are being collected through **Axiom**.